kobradag/kobrax/README.md

 - [Node.js 14.0.0+](https://nodejs.org/)
 - Emanator - `npm install emanator@latest`
-- Rust (latest, used for building kaspa miner at https://github.com/aspectron/kaspa-miner)
+- Rust (latest, used for building kobra miner at https://github.com/aspectron/kobra-miner)
-- Cuda linraries for kaspa miner (depends on the platform)
+- Cuda linraries for kobra miner (depends on the platform)

 **NOTE:** KOBRAX build process builds and includes latest kobra Network binaries from Git master branches.
 To build from specific branches, you can use `--branch...` flags (see below).